Rahugh

 Rahugh or Ráith Aeda Meic Bric is an early Christian site founded by Áed mac Bricc (also referred to as Saint Hugh of Rahugh) in the 6th century, inside a ráth or ringfort.
-The site, located about 8 km north of Tullamore along the L1024.
+The site, located about 8 km north of Tullamore along the L1024 road.

-Rahugh consists of one pub (The Hazel Bar and Lounge) a Catholic church, local community centre, a primary school and several small -medium-sized enterprises such as Dunnes Workshop and Scally Precast.
+Rahugh consists of one pub (The Hazel Bar and Lounge), a Catholic church, local community centre, a primary school and several small to medium-sized enterprises such as Dunnes Workshop and Scally Precast.
 Rahugh also contains the remains of an ancient Christian monastery site and graveyard, a holy well and a so-called headache stone.

-Rahugh (Irish: Ráth Aodha) is a civil parish in County Westmeath, Ireland.
-It is located about 20 kilometres (12 mi) south–south–west of Mullingar.
-Rahugh is one of 8 civil parishes in the barony of Moycashel in the Province of Leinster.
-The civil parish covers 4,987.5 acres (20.184 km2).
-The Rahugh civil parish comprises 12 townlands: Ardan, Atticonor, Cappanrush, Garryduff, Kiltober, Lowertown, Monasset, Montrath, Pallasboy, Rahugh, Rossbeg and Sonnagh.

-The neighbouring civil parishes are: Newtown to the north, Kilclonfert (County Offaly) to the east, Ballycommon (County Offaly) to the south and Durrow and Kilbeggan to the west.
-The nearest GAA team for the residents of Rahugh is Tyrrellspass, a neighbouring village.
+Rahugh is in a townland of the same name, in the civil parish of Rahugh.
+The nearest GAA team for the residents of Rahugh is Tyrrellspass, in a neighbouring village.